 Anger as crisis-stricken Spain shells out for Pope’s visit

-It is believed that about 450,000 young people from 193 countries, including 2,000 from Russia, have flocked to the Spanish capital for the event that usually takes place once every two or three years.
+Spain is the main stronghold of Catholicism in Europe, but even with 72 per cent of the population professing the faith, they are not prepared to spend millions of euro on a “huge Christian circus”, as one of the protestors told the BBC.It is believed that about 450,000 young people from 193 countries, including 2,000 from Russia, have flocked to the Spanish capital for the event that usually takes place once every two or three years.
 The actual number of pilgrims might be three times more, and an enormous camp the size of 48 football fields has been set up to accommodate them.Pope Benedict XVI has promised full indulgence to everyone who comes to Madrid today.